Ishtiyaq-Marzuq/My-Learning/README.md

 I believe in continuous learning and sharing knowledge.
 By documenting my journey, I hope to not only solidify my own understanding but also help others who might be on a similar path.

-## 📅 Progress Tracking

-I aim to update this repository regularly.
-You can track my progress by checking the commit history or following the updates in the [CHANGELOG.md](CHANGELOG.md) file.

 ## 🤝 Contributing

 While this is primarily a personal repository, I welcome any constructive feedback, suggestions, or contributions.
 If you'd like to contribute, please open an issue or submit a pull request.

 ## 📧 Contact

-If you have any questions or just want to connect, feel free to reach out to me at [your-email@example.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile).
+If you have any questions or just want to connect, feel free to reach out to me at [ishtiyaq.marzuq26@gmail.com] or connect with me on [www.linkedin.com/in/ishtiyaq-marzuq]

 ---